 This technique gives a softer, less long-lasting look but is quicker to do and requires little to no time, commitment or, importantly, skill.

 Benefit is a market leader for affordable eyebrow products (it’s actually one of our favourite cheap makeup brands).
 While its Benefit’s Fool Proof Eyebrow Powder may be at the upper end of what we’d consider to be “budget”, the little kit includes everything you’d need for fuller eyebrows.
 It also lasts for up to 12 hours.

 There is a debate over hair growth serums with some experts bemoaning the price companies charge for them compared to the impact they actually have.

 However, other experts swear by them so we’ll leave you to make up your own mind.

 If you do want to give an eyebrow growth serum a go, even to rule it out, we recommend the Hi-Brow Growth and Conditioning Serum.
-It contains caffeine, which promotes hair growth, keratin which helps to strengthen the new follicles, and panthenol which acts as a hydrating tool.
+It contains caffeine, which promotes hair growth, keratin which helps to strengthen the new follicles, and panthenol for hydration.

 Given the criticism laid out to manufacturers, it’s worth noting that the majority of these serums are far from cheap.